 Any disease process which upsets any of the aforementioned biophysiological requirements for tissue survival increases the risk of an individual going on to develop a chronic ulcer following a skin wound.
 (See table 1).

-In the western world CLU is mainly caused by venous insufficiency (>70%).
+In the western world CLU is mainly caused by venous insufficiency and varicose veins (>70%).
 Peripheral arterial disease (arterial insufficiency), neuropathy (predominantly diabetes related) or a combination (mixed aetiology) account for the majority of remaining cases.

 How does venous insufficiency cause ulceration?

 The venous circulation of the lower leg is split into two major systems: Deep venous system and Superficial venous system.
 The deep veins run next to the arteries in the center of your leg whereas the superficial veins run just beneath the skin.
 Venous flow progresses from the superficial veins to the deep veins through either perforating (bridging) veins or through one of two junctions – saphenofemoral junction (in the groin crease) or saphenopopliteal junction (behind the knee).

 Return of the blood from the deep veins to the pelvis/abdomen and then to the heart is not as a result of the heart pump but as a result of the calf muscles contracting – calf muscle pump.
 As the calf muscles contract a pressure gradient develops allowing the blood to flow from the legs into the pelvis.
 The deep and superficial veins have valves that prevent back flow of blood during muscle relaxation.
 Any failing (insufficiency) within this complex pathway results in higher pressure within the veins (venous hypertension) leading to leakage of blood components out of the veins into surrounding tissues.
 The resultant inflammatory reaction damages the skin and underlying fat increasing the risk of developing CLU following a minor injury.
 (See figures 1-4)